-1 should point out that there have been maltings on this site since 1874, and Bairds have been here only since 1924, taking over the old Grays Maltings.
+It should be point out that there have been maltings on this site since 1874, although Bairds have been here only since 1924, taking over the old Grays Maltings.

 The Witham plant is the largest of the Bairds malting sites with a total annual production of around 53,000 tonnes.
 The site was originally established in 1926 when a 'traditional' floor maltings was built.
 Major investments in more recent years have seen the site being turned into one of the most modern in the country.

-Witham is situated in the heart of the 'granary of England'.
-The primary source of material is East Anglia, thought by many to be the best barley growing area in the U.K.
+Witham is situated in the heart of the 'granary of England' so the primary source of material is East Anglia, thought by many to be the best barley growing area in the U.K.

 From the main production facilities, malt is produced for major brewing customers in both the UK and abroad.
 However following a tradition within the Company of over a hundred years, the Roast House at Witham produces and supplies a variety of specialist coloured malts most often required by the smaller traditional brewers both in the UK and throughout the world.